v1ruc/decentralized-ticket-management/README.md

 ## Actors of the dApp

 - _Event Participant_.
-Person who is willing to participate in the event.
+Person who is willing to participate in the event (hackathon or conference).
-  - Creates or provides his digital identity wallet where event related information will be stored.
+  - Manages his digital identity wallet where event related information will be stored.
-  - Submits his will to participate in the event.
+  - Signs up for the event.
 - _Event Organizer_.
-  - Creates a digital identity for the event.
+  - Manages digital identity of the event.
-  - Review a list of participants entering the event.
+  - Manages event participants.
 - _Event Volunteers, Security-check/Canteen worker etc._
   - Scan participants' QR code upon request to validate the ticket